OpenINF/docker-fisher/doc/development.md

 mentioning that having a [watertight privacy architecture][] would likewise be preferable.
 Whonix offers detailed VirtualBox import instructions.[^1]

+Please note usage of Whonix implies use of the Tor network, which it uses to provide the strongest protection of client IP addresses.
+However, this may be contentious in some academic and workplace settings.
+Usage of Whonix was, however, suggested to the original author of this document by his professor.

 ### Building the Docker Images

 Tasks of the `docker-image` kind build the Docker images in which other Docker